Windows NT: Releases

+The following are the releases of Windows based on the Windows NT technology.

-Windows NT 3.1 to 3.51 incorporated the Program Manager and File Manager from the Windows 3.1x series.
+Windows NT 3.1 to 3.51 incorporated the Program Manager and File Manager from the Windows 3.1 series.
 Windows NT 4.0 onwards replaced those programs with Windows Explorer (including a taskbar and Start menu), which originally appeared in Windows 95.

 The first release was given version number 3.1 to match the contemporary 16-bit Windows; magazines of that era claimed the number was also used to make that version seem more reliable than a ".0" release.
 Also the Novell IPX protocol was apparently licensed only to 3.1 versions of Windows software.

 The NT version number is not now generally used for marketing purposes, but is still used internally, and said to reflect the degree of changes to the core of the operating system.
 However, for application compatibility reasons, Microsoft kept the major version number as 6 in releases following Vista, but changed it later to 10 in Windows 10.
 The build number is an internal identifier used by Microsoft's developers and beta testers.

 Starting with Windows 8.1, Microsoft changed the Version API Helper functions' behavior.
 If an application is not manifested for Windows 8.1 or later, the API will always return version 6.2, which is the version number of Windows 8.
 This is because the manifest feature was introduced with Windows 8.1, to replace GetVersion and related functions.